Overview: Active geo-replication and auto-failover groups

 When system detects that the databases in the group are still online (for example, the outage only impacted the service control plane), it immediately activates the failover with full data synchronization (friendly failover) regardless of the value set by GracePeriodWithDataLossHours.
 This behavior ensures that there is no data loss during the recovery.
 The grace period takes effect only when a friendly failover is not possible.
 If the outage is mitigated before the grace period expires, the failover is not activated.

-- Use failover group: One or many failover groups can be created between two servers in different regions (primary and secondary servers).
+- Use one or several failover groups to manage failover of multiple databases: One or many failover groups can be created between two servers in different regions (primary and secondary servers).
 Each group can include one or several databases that are recovered as a unit in case all or some primary databases become unavailable due to an outage in the primary region.
 The failover group creates geo-secondary database with the same service objective as the primary.
-If you add an existing geo-replication relationship to the failover group, make sure the geo-secondary is configured with the same service level objective as the primary.
+If you add an existing geo-replication relationship to the failover group, make sure the geo-secondary is configured with the same service tier and compute size as the primary.

 - Use read-write listener for OLTP workload: When performing OLTP operations, use <failover-group-name>.database.windows.net as the server URL and the connections are automatically directed to the primary.
 This URL does not change after the failover.
 Note the failover involves updating the DNS record so the client connections are redirected to the new primary only after the client DNS cache is refreshed.